 Manali is also famed as an ideal destination to enjoy numerous adventurous sports and activities including mountaineering, mountain biking, river rafting, trekking, zorbing, and paragliding.
 The popular trekking trails present here include the Deo Tibba Base Camp, Pin Parvati Pass, Beas Kund, Sar Pass, Chandrakhani, Brachial, and Bal Tal Lake.

 The regions of Rohtang Pass, Ladakh, and Lahaul - Spiti of Manali provide ample opportunities to travellers interested in mountain biking.
 As the mountain roads are clear of snow from June to September, it is considered as the best time for taking up mountain biking.

 How To Reach Manali

 Travellers can easily reach Manali via air, rail, and road.
 The Bhuntar Airport, situated 50 km from Manali, is the closest domestic airport.
 It is connected to prominent Indian cities like New Delhi, Chandigarh, Dharamsala, Shimla, and Pathankot.
 The airport in Delhi is the nearest international air base, which connects travellers from other countries with Manali.

 The closest rail link to Manali is the Joginder Nagar Railway Station.
 Located 165 km from the destination, the station is connected to other places of India via Chandigarh.
 Himachal Pradesh Tourism Development Corporation (HPTDC) buses ply regularly from Chandigarh, Shimla, New Delhi, and Pathankot.

-The weather in Manali remains moderate and favourable for almost throughout the year.
+The weather in Manali remains moderate and favourable throughout the year.
 However, the months between March and June are the best to visit the city.